jackdewinter/pymarkdown/docs/rules/rule_md031.md

 ## Reasoning

 The main reason for this rule is readability.
-By separating Block Quote elements from the other elements in a document, their existence in the document is highlighted.
+By separating Fenced Code Block elements from the other elements in a document, their existence in the document is highlighted.
 In addition, some parsers may not properly recognize the Fenced Code Block without the extra blank lines on both sides.